-Gross profits and losses realized on the sale of available for sale investments as of December 31, 2015, 2014 and 2013, are as follows:
+Gross profits and losses realized on the sale of available for sale investments as of December 31, 2016, 2015 and 2014, are as follows:

-For the years ended December 31,
+For the For the years ended December 31,

-2015 2014 2013
+2016 2015 2014

 MCh\$ MCh\$ MCh\$

-Sale of available for sale investments generating realized profits 2,627,490 2,064,836 3,826,358
+Sale of available for sale investments generating realized profits 6,522,549 2,627,490 2,064,836

-Realized profits 22,473 6,079 9,326
+Realized profits 12,333 22,473 6,079

-Sale of available for sale investments generating realized losses 346,450 92,620 388,401
+Sale of available for sale investments generating realized losses 346,906 346,450 92,620

-Realized losses 72 64 1,098
+Realized losses 132 72 64

-The Bank evaluated those instruments with unrealized losses as of December 31, 2015 and 2014 and concluded they were not impaired.
+The Bank evaluated those instruments with unrealized losses as of December 31, 2016 and 2015 and concluded they were not impaired.
 This review consisted of evaluating the economic reasons for any declines, the credit ratings of the securities' issuers, and the Bank's intention and ability to hold the securities until the unrealized loss is recovered.
 Based on this analysis, the Bank believes that there were no significant or prolonged declines nor changes in credit risk which would cause impairment in its investment portfolio, since most of the decline in fair value of these instruments was caused by market conditions which the Bank considers to be temporary.
-All of the instruments that have unrealized losses as of December 31, 2015 and 2014, were not in a continuous unrealized loss position for more than one year.
+All of the instruments that have unrealized losses as of December 31, 2016 and 2015, were not in a continuous unrealized loss position for more than one year.